healthfinch/policies/key_definitions.md

 * *Organization*: For the purposes of this policy, the term “organization” shall mean healthfinch.

 * *Partner*: Contractual bound 3rd party vendor with integration with the healthfinch Platform.
-May offer Add-on services.

 * *Platform*: The overall technical environment of healthfinch.